 How Blockchain-Based Smart Contracts Improve Compliance

-- 77% of organizations using blockchain smart contracts report enhanced compliance transparency in 2025.
+- 77% of organizations using blockchain smart contracts report enhanced compliance transparency.

 - 65% of financial institutions rely on smart contracts to automate KYC/AML compliance processes.